farazhashmi21/demo/wp-content/plugins/create-block-theme/readme.txt

 This plugin allows you to:

+- Create a blank theme
+- Create a new theme based on the currently active theme
+- Create a child theme of the active parent theme
-- Create a new theme, blank theme, child theme or style variation.
+- Create a new style variation
+- Export a theme
+- Save user changed templates and styles to the active theme

+All newly created themes or style variations will include changes made within the WordPress Editor.

+This plugin also makes several changes to the contents of a theme, including:

+- Adds all images used in templates to the theme's `assets` folder.
+- Ensures the block markup used in templates and patterns is export-ready.
+- Ensures most strings used in templates and patterns are translate-ready.

 The plugin is development only — not intended for use on production websites, but used as a tool to create new themes.

 = Step 1 – Setup =
 Install and activate the [Create Block Theme](https://wordpress.org/plugins/create-block-theme) plugin.

-In the WordPress Admin Dashboard, under Appearance there will be a new page called:

-- Create Block Theme
+There will be a new panel accessible from the WordPress Editor, which you can open by clicking on a new icon to the right of the "Save" button, at the top of the Editor.

 = Step 2 – Style Customizations =
-Make changes to your site styles and templates using the Site Editor.
+Make changes to your site styles, fonts and templates using the Editor.

 = Step 3 – Export =
-Still in the WordPress dashboard, navigate to "Appearance" -> "Create Block Theme" section.
-Select one of the available options and then, if necessary, add the details for the theme here.
+Still in the WordPress Editor, navigate to the Create Block Theme menu at the top of the Editor.

+To save recent changes made in the Editor to the currently active theme:

+- Select "Save Changes" to save any recent changes to the currently active theme.

+To install and uninstall fonts:

+- Install and activate a font from any source using the WordPress Font Library.
+- Select "Save Changes To Theme" and select "Save Fonts" to save all of the active fonts to the currently active theme.
+These fonts will then be activated in the theme and deactivated in the system (and may be safely deleted from the system).
+- Any fonts that are installed in the theme that have been deactivated with the WordPress Font Library will be removed from the theme.

+or export the theme:

+- Select "Export Zip" to export the theme as a zip file.

+To edit the theme metadata:

+- Select "Edit Theme Metadata" to edit the metadata for the theme.
 These details will be used in the style.css file.

-Click "Generate” button, to save the theme.
+To inspect the active theme's theme.json contents:

+- Select "Inspect Theme JSON"

+To create a new blank theme:

+- Select "Create Blank Theme"
+- Supply a name for the new theme (and optional additional Metadata)
+- Click "Create Blank Theme"

+To create a variation:

+- Select "Create Theme Variation"
+- Provide a name for the new Variation
+- Click "Create Theme Variation"

+To create a new Clone of the current theme or to create a Child of the current theme:ons for the currently active theme:

+- Click "Create Theme"
+- Click "Clone Theme" to create a new Theme based on the active theme with your changes
+- Click "Create Child Theme" to create a new Child Theme with the active theme as a parent with your changes

+Many of these options are also available under the older, deprecated Create Block Theme page under Appearance > Create Block Theme.

 == Frequently Asked Questions ==